surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 ### Nimbus

-The Nimbus effect imports the granular texture effect from Émilie Gillet's eurorack project.
+The Nimbus effect imports the granular texture effect from Émilie Gillet's Eurorack project.
 You can read the manual for the hardware device on which this effect is based [here](https://mutable-instruments.net/modules/clouds/manual).